ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/ScienceFieldPreparation.rst

 As for the bandpass calibrator, the MS is then flagged in two passes.
-First, a combination of selection rules (allowing flagging of antennas & baselines, and autocorrelations) and a simple flat amplitude threshold are applied.
+First, a combination of selection rules (allowing flagging of antennas & baselines, and autocorrelations) and (optionally) a simple flat amplitude threshold are applied.
 Then dynamic flagging of amplitudes is done, optionally integrating over or across individual spectra.
 Each of these steps is selectable via input parameters.